vts-contributor/ng-vts/components/pro-table/doc/index.en-US.md

 ## API

 ### requestData
-`requestData` is the most important API of ProTable, `requestData` takes an array data.
-Each element of array must have defined properties following with `properties`. `requestData` takes over the `loading` settings and re-executes them when query form is queried.
+`vtsRequestData` is the most important API of ProTable, `vtsRequestData` takes an array data.
+Each element of array must have defined properties following with `vtsProperties`. `vtsRequestData` takes over the `vtsLoading` settings and re-executes them when query form is queried.

 ### VtsRequest
 `VtsRequest` is a format for request defination for getting data or modifying data.